theaholtlund/instagram-analysis/analysis_outputs/README.md

 # Analysis Outputs Directory

-Output files of all analysis will be saved here, once the code to generate them is executed.
-All output files will be ignored from Git.
+Output files created through the various analysis scripts will be saved here, once the code to generate them is executed.
+All output files will be ignored by Git.